hodefoting/gedl/README.md

 ### File format

-An example gedl edl file is as follows:
+An example gcut edl file is as follows:

     output-path=result.mp4